ycpcs/cs320-spring2022/lectures/lecture08.md

 Think about the **requirements** and **use cases** for a modern, web-enabled vending machine.
 How could such a vending machine be used?

 Basic hardware features:

    1) Connected to Internet

    2) Can accept cash, credit/debit cards, and electronic forms of payment

    3) Can detect if/when product has been dispensed

    4) Can monitor inventory and cash on-hand

    5) Can detect maintenance issues

    6) Can "see" - has camera(s)

    7) Can "hear" - has microphone

    8) Can "talk" - has speaker

    9) Knows location - is GPS-enabled

-Use your imagination, as engineers - what functions, actions, requirements, use cases are possible with a vending machine with the given hardware?
+Use your imagination, as engineers - what functions, actions, requirements, use cases are possible for a vending machine with the given hardware?

 Now, the proejct teams will do this as an exersize on the white boards, as an example for creating a use case.